ecell/ECell_Dive/DocFX/articles/Dev/about_multiplayer.md

 # Broadcast Data

-NetGO gives two solutions to share data between over the network between clients.
+NetGO gives two solutions to share data over the network between clients.
 The first is [NetworkVariables](https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/ways-synchronize/#remote-procedure-calls) and the second is [Remote Procedure Calls](https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/ways-synchronize/#remote-procedure-calls).

 ## "Small ones" with NetworkVariables
 In _ECellDive_ we used network variables to easily synchronize "small" data.
 For example, the [currentColor](xref:ECellDive.Interfaces.IColorHighlightableNet.currentColor) in the interface [IColorHighlightableNet](xref:ECellDive.Interfaces.IColorHighlightableNet) to synchronize the color change of modules when users point at them.
 This is very useful to easily share on the network which module a user is currently interacting with.
 Or the [knockout](xref:ECellDive.Interfaces.IKnockable.knockedOut) status in the interface [IKnockable](xref:ECellDive.Interfaces.IKnockable) to guarantee that the state of a model is synchronized for all users when one of them is knocking out a reaction.